 SDG 16 INNOVATION CHALLENGE

 How can we redesign the justice system to help the poor with access to justice?
 How can we support the voices of women in advancing the rule of law?
 How do we enhance corporate and government accountability?
-If you have answers to these questions, we’d love to hear from you!
-Female applicants will be given strong consideration.
+These are just some of the questions our program participants have been working on.

 The United Nations Sustainable Development Goals lay out ambitious targets to guide global and national development policies to 2030, including Target 16.3’s promise to “ensure equal access to justice for all.”